Fibrinoid necrosis: Diagnostic value

 The lack of fibrinoid necrosis and inflammatory infiltration in the vessel may preclude the diagnosis of classic LCV, and necessitates further evaluation.
 However, these histological features tend to progress gradually over time, and a biopsy taken too early or too late might miss the "textbook" full-blown changes of LCV.

 Prognostic value

 Fibrinoid necrosis is included in the modified National Institutes of Health (NIH) activity index for lupus nephritis (LN), which is a scoring system used to assess the severity of LN based on histopathologic findings from kidney biopsies.

 The activity index is based on the evaluation of six histologic features that indicate active inflammation, each of which is assigned a score from 0-3 depending on the degree of glomerular involvement.
 The score of fibrinoid necrosis and cellular/fibrocellular crescents is multiplied by two, because these two lesions were considered to be associated with a higher level of severity; this gives the activity index a total score of 0-24.

 The activity index correlates with the level of active inflammation in LN, and serves as a general framework for guiding treatment decisions; the higher the NIH activity score, the more intensive the immunosuppressive treatment required.

+Treatment

+Fibrinoid changes are generally irreversible once the architecture of the blood vessels is disrupted, and they cannot be ameliorated or reversed by immunosuppressive or anti-inflammatory drugs.
+Management is therefore directed towards the treatment of the underlying etiology in order to halt the progression of vascular damage and prevent the development of further fibrinoid lesions in previously unaffected vessels.

+For instance, experimental studies involving rabbit models with induced acute serum sickness demonstrated that methylprednisolone inhibited the initial development of fibrinoid necrosis.
+This may be attributed to the ability of corticosteroids to suppress numerous inflammatory mediators, including complement and neutrophils.
+This prevents vascular damage caused by these mediators, and the subsequent development of fibrinoid lesions.